-Bruce Silverstein Gallery is the exclusive representative of the Aaron Siskind Foundation
+Bruce Silverstein Gallery is a representative of the Aaron Siskind Foundation.

 Artist and educator Aaron Siskind holds a preeminent place in the history of American photography.
 He was the only photographic member of the American Abstract-Expressionist movement, drawing inspiration and inspiring notable modern painters such as Willem DeKooning Barnett Newman and Franz Kline.
 During the 1930s, Siskind was interested in documenting the pressing social conditions of his time.
 It was not until after an exploration of the external world had been exhausted, that he began using the outside world as a means of internal self-exploration –harnessing the associative powers of his vernacular objects.
 Siskind focused on the formal relationship between light, structure and texture, exploring ideas of decay and regeneration.
 His practice was an overtly straightforward technique of isolating and enlarging everyday subject matter, creating conceptual metaphors with new purpose and meaning.
 The artist ultimately radicalized the medium by pinpointing photography’s potential as an abstract form of expression and an aesthetic end in itself.